How to Help Children Like a Babysitter

 Be Calm and Relaxed

-Both parents and babysitters should aim to be calm and relaxed regarding the babysitting arrangement.
-Parents need to demonstrate to children that they are confident with the person they are leaving their child with.
-Babysitters need to demonstrate that they are confident and relaxed.
+Both parents and sitters should aim to be calm and relaxed.
+Parents need to demonstrate to their little ones that they are confident with the person they are leaving their child with.
 This helps the child to relax too – remembering that children pick up on both verbal and non-verbal clues.

 Be Prepared to Offer Space

-Finally, it’s very important that parents impart any useful information to the babysitter which will help form the relationship.
-Are there favourite cuddlies?
-What is the normal routine?
+Finally, it’s very important that parents impart any useful information to their sitter which will help form the relationship.
+What are their favourite soft toys?
+What is their normal routine?
 What are the child’s favourite stories?
-These small cues will help to ensure the children are at ease and relaxed.
+These small cues will help to ensure your children are at ease and relaxed.

 Book a Sitters Babysitter

-To ensure your children have a reputable and experienced babysitter, which will help both you and them to like them, choose a babysitter from Sitters.
+To ensure your children have a reputable and experienced babysitter, that both they and you love, choose a babysitter from Sitters.